rafaelwms/ibm-mq-test/README.md

  - Copy the file to a Linux folder on your preference
  - Go to the respective Linux Folder
  - Type the command **docker compose -f ibm-mq.yml up** (if you preffer to run on background on your terminal, use **docker compose -f ibm-mq.yml up -d**)

    NOTE: You can change the YML file by your own, changing the App or Admin Password

 ## Console Using
 To access the IBM MQ  Console use the following URL
  - https://localhost:9443/ibmmq/console/

-NOTE: **localhost** can be changed by your Container IP Device
+   NOTE: **localhost** can be replaced by your running Container IP Device